-The approach followed by the FEEDAP Panel to assess the safety and the efficacy of Bacillus amyloliquefaciens DSM 25840 is in line with the principles laid down in Regulation (EC) No 429/20085 and the relevant guidance documents: Guidance on studies concerning the safety of use of the
+The approach followed by the FEEDAP Panel to assess the safety and the efficacy of Bacillus subtilis DSM 32324 is in line with the principles laid down in Regulation (EC) No 429/20085 and the relevant guidance documents: Guidance on studies concerning the safety of use of the additive for users/ workers (EFSA FEEDAP Panel, 2012), Guidance on the identity, characterisation and conditions of use of feed additives (EFSA FEEDAP Panel, 2017a), Guidance on the characterisation of microorganisms used as feed additives or as production organisms (EFSA FEEDAP Panel, 2018a), Guidance on the assessment of the safety of feed additives for the target species (EFSA FEEDAP Panel, 2017b),

-Regulation (EC) No 1831/2003 of the European Parliament and of the Council of 22 September 2003 on additives for use in animal nutrition.
+1 Regulation (EC) No 1831/2003 of the European Parliament and of the Council of 22 September 2003 on additives for use in animal nutrition.
 OJ L 268, 18.10.2003, p.
 29.